natyavidhan/PyDictionary/README.md

 # PyDictionary
-## PyDictionary is a simple dictionary made with python.
+### PyDictionary is a simple dictionary made with python.
-## PyDictionary Shows you Meanings, Antonyms and Synonyms of Words
+### It Shows you Meanings, Antonyms and Synonyms of Words